neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/README.md

 - Show the button being displayed in the browser.

-#### Vanilla JS Button: Building a reusable component
+#### Vanilla JS Button: Building a Reusable Component

 - Remind the students that React is all about creating components.
 - To compare it to VanillaJS we now need to create a component for the button.
-- Create a component called `Button` and copy the button related code from the `VanillaApp` function into it
+- Create a component called `Button` and copy the button related code from the `VanillaApp` function into it.
-- ❗️ add the return statement
+- ❗️ Add the return statement.

 ```js
 function Button() {